As an Amazon Associate I earn from qualifying purchases. Click for details.

 My policy?
 Ask for travel expenses.

-When I investigate private homes – rare, in recent years – I expect the home owner to cover my travel expenses.
+When I investigate private homes—a rare occurrence in recent years—I expect the homeowner to cover my travel expenses.

-If the site will use my research to improve their business (such as a restaurant or hotel that wants to claim they have ghosts), a fee may be involved.
+If the site uses my research to improve its business (such as a restaurant or hotel that wants to claim it has ghosts), a fee may be involved.
 It depends on whether I’m intrigued by the location.

 A site like the Myrtles Plantation or Tudor World (the Falstaff Experience)…?
 As long as my expenses are covered, I’m delighted to investigate.
 My past experiences at both of them were memorable.